IZooto

 Key Components of Search Monetization

-• Custom Search Engines: Major companies including the likes of Google, Bing, and Yahoo provide custom search engines that can easily integrate into websites and applications.
-These custom search engines often come with built-in ad placements.
+• Custom Search Engines: Big shots like Google, Bing, and Yahoo roll out custom search engines that integrate smoothly into websites and apps.
+These search engines come pre-loaded with ad placements—like sprinkling ads right where users are searching, making it easy for publishers to earn without lifting a finger.

-• Pay-Per-Click (PPC): PPC is one of the most common models, here revenue is generated each time when a user clicks on a displayed advertisement.
+• Pay-Per-Click (PPC): PPC is one of the most common models.
+Every time a user clicks on an ad, you get paid.

 • Revenue Sharing: Some partnerships involve sharing a percentage of the revenue generated from search ads with the hosting platform.